 Triquetrorhabdulus rugosus Bramlette & Wilcoxon, 1967

-Elongate nannolith with three nonbirefringent blades in variable width (having vertical c-axis - vertical to the natural settling of nannolith). .
-The two of the blades are often in the same plane.
-One end is often more pointed than the other.
-The surface of the widest lateral blade [dentate blade] is often ornamented with transverse striations.
-The narrowest blade [=median blade] may be straight or gently curved.
+An elongated nannofossil with two unequal blades in the same plane and a median ridge.
+One end of the blades is often more pointed than the other.
+The surface of the wider blade (dentate blade) is frequently ornamented with transverse striations.
+The median ridge may be straight or curved.